sayanarijit/xargs.xplr/README.md

 - Single map mode will pass all the paths as arguments to a single command.
 - Multi map mode will run the command for each path by substituting the placeholder with the path.
+- Multiline map will run the command inside the specified shell.